Cholsey and Wallingford Railway: Services

-Most services on the Cholsey and Wallingford Railway are currently hauled by the resident diesel locomotives with visiting steam locomotives for special events.
+Most services on the Cholsey and Wallingford Railway are currently hauled by the Class 08 resident diesel locomotives with visiting steam locomotives for special events.
 Trains run on weekends and bank holidays between April and September, and at Halloween and Christmas.
 The railway's web site has details of operating days.

 The original branch platform at Cholsey station is now used by the CWR, and trains connect there with Great Western Railway stopping services on the Great Western Main Line between Reading and Didcot stations.

-The original Wallingford railway station and the last segment of the line have long been built on, and the old station site is now crossed, ironically, by Beeching Way.
+The original Wallingford railway station and the last segment of the line have long been built on, and the old station site is now crossed by Beeching Way.
 The line now terminates at a makeshift station which is the railway's headquarters on Hithercroft Road (formerly known as Old Moor Lane).
 The new station is adjacent to the site of the maltings that kept the line alive into the preservation era.
 The maltings were demolished early in the new millennium and replaced by housing, releasing some extra land to the railway.
 The CWR plans to build a permanent station when resources are available.